Hybrid work is here to stay

 It’s easier said than done - especially when one in two (54%) employees say they are more likely to ask the opinion or engage with those they physically work with over those that are remote.

 One place to start is meetings.
 By creating an equalized experience for every attendee, meetings can be a safe place for remote employees to be seen and heard.
-That said, this won’t simply happen overnight, it will take the right kind of inclusive tech to get you there.
+That said, this won’t just happen overnight, it will take the right kind of inclusive tech to get you there.

 Hybrid work has exposed some room for improvement within the workplace.